PayPal-vs.-Stripe-vs.-Authorize.Net

 Stripe Limitations

-Though Stripe is extremely popular in online payment processing between B2B, it has some limitations too.
+Though Stripe is extremely popular in online payment processing for B2B, it has some drawbacks as well.
 Some of the prominent ones are:

-• No PayPal Supports—Subscription merchants are required to integrate another payment gateway or PayPal itself to process PayPal payments.
+• No PayPal Support—Subscription merchants are required to integrate another payment gateway or PayPal itself to process PayPal payments.

 • Less popular for B2C